dnagir/connecty/README.md

 ============
 If you want to get the feel of it, we host the service at [connecty.heroku.com](http://connecty.heroku.com).

-You can also find more user-oriented description there.

 Run it yourself
 ==================